LuchaoQi/Machine-Learning/Machine Learning/PCA/PCA.md

 centering the data before PCA

-e.g. we have five 2-D data points after centering
+e.g. we have five 2-D data points after centering and the array is represented as numpy does here: [numpy.cov — NumPy v1.21 Manual](https://numpy.org/doc/stable/reference/generated/numpy.cov.html)

+> m : array_like
+>
+> A 1-D or 2-D array containing multiple variables and observations.
+Each row of *m* represents a variable, and each column a single observation of all those variables.
+Also see *rowvar* below.

 $$
 A = \begin{pmatrix}